oss-for-surgtech/workshop-hamlyn2024/docs/social-media/README.md

 * Join our Discord server: https://discord.gg/P6wB44Ftft​
-* Start our GitHub repo: https://github.com/oss-for-surgtech/workshop-hamlyn2024
+* Star our GitHub repo: https://github.com/oss-for-surgtech/workshop-hamlyn2024
 * Follow our GitHub organisation https://github.com/oss-for-surgtech

 If you are interested in co-organising or participating in next year's workshop, we would love to hear from you, reach out to us!